 Regular author visits give the boys the opportunity to meet writers face to face, hear about latest releases and question them about how and why they write.
 In addition, the twice yearly Young Shakespeare Company visits enable the boys to participate in interactive Shakespeare workshops.
 Writing opportunities are varied using a wide range of different genres, film clips and drama as stimuli.

-At Merchant Taylors’ Junior School we feel that Geography is more than knowing where places are to be found.
+At Merchant Taylors’ Junior School we feel that Geography is about more than knowing where places are to be found.
 We develop geographical skills, including the use of maps and photographs, enquiry about our own and different localities, investigating on field visits, where appropriate.

 We develop knowledge of places and environments locally and throughout the world.
 The boys are involved in a range of problem solving and investigative work both inside and outside of the classroom.